Guide to fibre optic broadband

-Fibre optic delivery offers a new generation of broadband - it's quicker at carrying data than traditional copper wires, meaning you can download a song in seconds and films and television programmes in no time at all.
+Fibre optic delivery offers a new generation of broadband - it's quicker at carrying data than traditional copper wires, meaning you can download a song, as well as films and television programmes in no time at all.

 Unlike ADSL, where the speed degrades the further it travels from the local telephone exchange, fibre optic broadband keeps its speed better over long distances.
 This means that the speed advertised is more likely to be the speed you receive.

-Fibre optic broadband should be able to manage multiple devices with ease, meaning you can be on a tablet, PC or mobile device and browse, stream or game.
-Student households and businesses could be amongst those groups that benefit greatly from a fibre optic, rather than ADSL, connection.
+Fibre optic broadband should be able to manage multiple devices with ease, meaning you can be on a tablet, PC or mobile device and browse, stream or game simultaneously.

 Fibre optic cables transfer data more reliably that traditional copper cables, so the speed that's advertised is much more likely to be what you receive than with ADSL.

 But what speed you can get depends on your area, too - you may be able to access fibre technology, but not at the top speeds.